Modern Dental Care For Your Pet

 PLAQUE: A mass adhering to the enamel surface of a tooth composed of bacteria, inflammatory cells, and saliva polymers.

-GINGIVITIS: Gingivitis is inflammation of the gingiva (tissue surrounding the teeth) caused by accumulation of plaque.
-It is characterized by redness and swelling to the gums.
+GINGIVITIS: Gingivitis is inflammation of the gingiva (tissue surrounding the teeth) caused by the accumulation of plaque.
+It is characterized by redness and swelling of the gums.

-PERIODONTITIS: Periodontitis is inflammation of the tissues surrounding the tooth roots resulting in recession of the gingavia and loss of attachment of teeth to the bones.
+PERIODONTITIS: Periodontitis is inflammation of the tissues surrounding the tooth roots, resulting in the recession of the gingiva and loss of attachment of teeth to the bones.
 Periodontitis follows untreated gingivitis.
 Untreated periodontitis leads to tooth loss.

 Question: How can I tell if my pet has dental disease?

-Any many cases identifying dental problems in your pet is as easy as lifting up the upper lip and checking for tartar and mouth odor.
+In many cases, identifying dental problems in your pet is as easy as lifting the upper lip and checking for tartar and mouth odor.
 However, some pets are so painful in the mouth that they will not allow an oral exam.
-Still other pets show no outward sign of dental problems and suffer silently.
+Still, other pets show no outward signs of dental problems and suffer silently.

 We recommend you familiarize yourself with and watch for these common indications of dental disease in your pet.